-In a perfect situation, every nucleation event would yield a possible crystal and every one of these crystals would have equal access to the available protein in solution.
+In a perfect situation, every nucleation event would yield a possible crystal and every one of these crystals, would have equal access to the available protein in solution.
 Figure 2 is a graphical representation from an ideal scenario of the relationship between Xn and Xs.
 Practically, the principal control a crystallographer has over Xn and Xs is by influencing the amount of nucleation or by the addition of seed crystals.
 The micro-crystallographer must judge how to increase Xn such that a suitable crystal concentration and crystal size can both be created.

 The majority of crystallization techniques require a ‘transitionary period’ (Figure 1B).
 For example, in a vapor diffusion experiment, upon mixing the protein and precipitant solutions, the concentrations of each will change as the drop equilibrates with the well solution.
 One hopes that these changes will gradually transition the drop into the nucleation zone where the propensity for crystallization will increase.
 As crystals begin to nucleate and grow, the amount of protein in solution will begin to fall, decreasing the probability of further nucleation.
 The ultimate amount of nucleation will be protein and condition specific, and also dependent upon the depth of penetration of into the nucleation zone.
 Given the limited nucleation zone penetration of methods that require a transitionary step, the level of nucleation will ultimately be limited to the rate of nucleation at the metastable-nucleation region boundary.